Leeds United superfan Edna Newton died after fall: Family's tribute following inquest

 Janet Morin wrote in a statement read by assistant coroner Oliver Longstaff: "I believe she may have been putting the washing out."

-Paramedics attended and Edna was prounced dead just before 9.30am that morning.
+Paramedics attended and Edna was pronounced dead just before 9.30am that morning.

 The inquest heard washing was found on the steps near where Edna was found.